ryanstorm013/sportsApp/README.md

 <h1> MySports Dashboard</h1>

 <h2>Project Details</h2>
-<p>This application uses Express, MySQL, and the MVC design to build a full stack application to allow you to keep track of your favorite football team's touchdowns throughout the season. </p>
+<p>This application uses Express, MySQL, and the MVC design to build a full stack web application that allows you to keep track of your favorite football team's touchdowns throughout the season.
+The home page uses FETCH requests to display all the teams in the database and the stats associcated with the team.
+Once the teams are displayed, the user has an option to delete a team from the database or edit the number of touchdowns made.
+Each of these functions uses API FETCH requests to update the desired action within the databse and display the current information on the HTML.
+There is an option to add teams to the databse/HTML that dont currently appear on the "add a team" page.
+Once this team is added, their stats will be shown on the home page</p>

+<p>Future opportunities for development include a favorites button to add specific teams to another HTML page and to embed another API to pull in different real-time stats, game, or videos of a specified team. <p>

 <p>To start the server, simply open the terminal and run: "nodemon server.js" if you have nodemon installed.
 Otherwise, use "node server.js"</p>